Freaky (film)

-Freaky is a 2020 American black comedy slasher film directed by Christopher Landon from a screenplay by Michael Kennedy and Landon.
+Freaky is a 2020 American comedy slasher film directed by Christopher Landon from a screenplay by Michael Kennedy and Landon.
 A twist on Freaky Friday, it stars Vince Vaughn, Kathryn Newton, Katie Finneran, Misha Osherovich, Celeste O'Connor, and Alan Ruck.
 The film centers on a teenage girl who unintentionally switches bodies with a middle-aged male serial killer.
 Jason Blum produced the film under his Blumhouse Productions company.

 Freaky premiered at Beyond Fest on October 8, 2020, and was theatrically released in the United States on November 13, 2020, and internationally on July 2, 2021, by Universal Pictures.
 The film received positive reviews from critics, who praised Vaughn and Newton's performances, as well as the blend of horror and comedy.

 Plot

 Four teenagers discuss an urban legend of a serial killer known as the Blissfield Butcher.
-Meanwhile, the Butcher breaks into the mansion they are in and promptly slaughters the group before departing with an ancient dagger known as La Dola.
+The Butcher breaks into the mansion they are in and slaughters the group before departing with an ancient dagger known as La Dola.

 The next day, bullied high school student Millie Kessler attends the Blissfield Valley High School homecoming football game, where she performs as the school mascot.
-As Millie waits for a ride home near the now-empty school, the Butcher arrives and attacks her.
-He stabs Millie in the shoulder with La Dola, causing an identical wound to appear on his shoulder.
+As she waits for a ride home near the now-empty school, the Butcher arrives and stabs her in the shoulder with La Dola, causing an identical wound to appear on his shoulder.
 Millie's older sister Char, a police officer, arrives and scares off the Butcher.
 The police collect La Dola as evidence and initiate a manhunt for the Butcher.

-The following morning, the Butcher and Millie discover that they have switched bodies, and they both make their way to Blissfield Valley High School.
+The following morning, the Butcher and Millie discover that they have switched bodies, and both make their way to Blissfield Valley High School.
 At school, the Butcher, now posing as Millie, kills Millie's chief tormentor Ryler by locking her in a cryotherapy tank in the girl's locker room.
-He realizes his innocent appearance grants him immunity from suspicion and fatally bisects woodshop teacher Mr. Bernardi, another one of Millie's tormentors, with a table saw.
-Millie, now in the Butcher's body, finds her best friends Nyla and Josh and proves her identity to them by performing the school mascot's dance routine and answering a series of personal questions.
-Nyla and Josh research La Dola and discover that Millie must stab the Butcher with the dagger by midnight or else the body switch will be permanent.
+He realizes that his innocent appearance grants him immunity from suspicion and fatally bisects woodshop teacher Mr. Bernardi, another of Millie's tormentors, with a table saw.
+Millie, now in the Butcher's body, finds her best friends Nyla and Josh and proves her identity to them.
+Nyla and Josh research La Dola and discover that Millie must stab the Butcher with the dagger by midnight or the body switch will be permanent.